 SMHI's environmental work shall be documented and made available to all stakeholders both inside and outside the Institute.

 SMHI's environmental management system shall be certified to ISO 14001.

-Indirect environmental aspects shall be integrated into SMHI's operation, with the aim of ensuring the institute's decision-making material helps to reduce environmental impact.
+The handling of indirect environmental aspects shall be integrated into SMHI's operations in such a way that the decision support provided by SMHI helps to reduce environmental impact.

 All personnel shall achieve a knowledge level that enables an understanding of the environmental impact that each individual's day-to-day work entails, and what can be done to reduce that impact.